agraef/pd-lua/tutorial/pd-lua-intro.md

 Congratulations!
 If you made it this far, you should have learned more than enough to start using Pd-Lua successfully for your own projects.
 You should also be able to read and understand the many examples in the Pd-Lua distribution, which illustrate all the various features in much more detail than we could muster in this introduction.
 You can find these in the examples folder, both in the Pd-Lua sources and the pdlua folder of your Pd installation.

 The examples accompanying this tutorial (including the pdx.lua, pdlua-remote.el and pdlua-remote.pd files mentioned at the end of the previous section) are also available for your perusal in the examples subdirectory of the folder where you found this document.

-But wait, there's more!
-As briefly mentioned in the introduction, the most recent Pd-Lua version also provides new facilities for audio signal processing and graphics.
-As these features are still fairly new, they are not yet covered in this tutorial.
-But you can find corresponding examples under pdlua/examples in the source or in the help browser.
-Specifically, check the sig-example folder for a simple example illustrating the use of signal inlets and outlets, and gui-example as well as osci3d for some GUI and graphics examples.

 Finally, I'd like to thank Claude Heiland-Allen for creating such an amazing tool, it makes programming Pd externals really easy and fun.
 Kudos also to Roberto Ierusalimschy for Lua, which for me is one of the best-designed, easiest to learn, and most capable multi-paradigm scripting languages there are today, while also being fast, simple, and light-weight.